ABeatrizSC/order-system/README.md

 ## Error Messages

-All the erros handled will follow this format:
+All errors handled will follow this format:

 ```json
 {